The following funding categories are available through the Annual Grants Program.

 Priority will be given to events that:

-• Support innovation and/or adaption.
+• Support innovation and new offerings.

 • Gain positive citywide coverage for the event and the city.